madebyiambest/Mii-Creator-App/README.md

 Please don't report these Issues, thanks!

 ## What's planned:
+- Offline support
+- Better loading times by saving the website locally
 - Instead of different versions of themes, the app should automatically detect your currently applied theme
 - Discord login inside your default browser instead of the app
 - Support different languages